It Was My Land First!

 There are many grounds that can warrant a quiet title action, but here are some of the more common:

 When a lien was held by a particular entity or person and was satisfied, but remained on the title due to recording errors.
 Or when a missing heir holds claim to a title.

 When municipality may claim title as a result of unpaid taxes that can jeopardize a new purchaser's ability to retain clear title.

 These often arise between neighboring parties, but can also involve state or local government and a property owner.

 When an older survey is inaccurate or unclear.

 If you find yourself in a situation involving a claim against your title, you should consult an attorney trained in real estate law about your options.
 The team of Hall, Ricketts, Schuller & Gurbacki, P.C. can represent businesses and private parties alike in resolving these issues.
-Contact us today online or by calling 716-652-0828 to schedule an experienced and understanding consultation.
+Contact us today Contact us or by calling 716-652-0828 to schedule an experienced and understanding consultation.